+BOND can read 1D, 2D, and OCR barcodes, but create only 2D barcodes.

-- When upgrading from BOND 5.1 to BOND 6.0 or later, the existing default templates are retained, also the 2D barcode templates become available for use. - If your BOND system was upgraded from a previous version, you can continue to use the existing barcode scanner.
-However, this earlier model does not support 2D barcodes.
+If your BOND system was upgraded from 5.1 or earlier, you cannot continue to use the existing barcode scanner as this earlier model does not support 2D barcodes.